Crush Live Poker – How To Beat Your Friends In The Home Games!

 Live Poker Games Are Way Looser

-One of the most significant difference compared to online poker is that live games are much looser.
-You will see people limping, calling raises preflop and chasing draws postflop at a much higher rate.
+One of the most significant differences between Texas Holdem games online and live is that latter are much looser.
+You will see high VPIP, people limping, calling raises preflop and chasing draws postflop at a much higher rate.

 When you play online, there are like up to 100-150 hands per hour on a single table.
 If you launch 6 of them, you can be playing like 700-800 hands per hour.
 In comparison, this number is about 30 or so in live games.
 People are simply unwilling to spend most of the time just folding and waiting for a good opportunity to play.

 When becomes way too boring, they end up making bad decisions only because they desire more action and this gives you the opportunity to crush live poker games without doing much yourself.
 Therefore, I recommend you making some of the following adjustments.

 Adjust Your Ranges

 You should certainly adjust your ranges in poker home games and any live games for that matter.
 There are a couple of ways to do so and improve your results almost at once.